How Semi-Truck Speed Regulators Help Prevent Serious Crashes

 Disabling or tampering with a speed-limiting device may violate equipment maintenance or safety regulations.
 Drivers or carriers who remove a limiter may face fines, license suspension, or legal penalties.
 More importantly, if a crash occurs, removing the device can make the company liable for damages.

-During an investigation, attorneys often request engine control data to confirm whether a semi-truck governor was active.
+During an investigation, a Sarasota trucking accident attorney will request engine control data to confirm whether the semi-truck governor was active at the time of the crash and whether the carrier’s internal speed policy was followed.
 Evidence of tampering can strengthen a victim’s claim by showing that preventable actions led to the crash.
 Removing or ignoring these systems places everyone on the road at risk.

 Why Speed Governors Matter in Florida Truck Crashes